src-d/blog/content/post/difftree.md

 ### Git trees as Merkle trees

-In a Git tree every node has a SHA-1 hash:
+Every node has a SHA-1 hash in a Git tree:

 - The hash of a file is calculated from its size and contents.